iLib-js/ilib-mono/docs/ilib-lint-common.md

 ## *Serializer*
 <p>common SPI for serializer plugins</p>
 <p>A serializer converts an IntermediateRepresentation into a SourceFile instance
-that can be written back to disk.</p>
+that can be written back to disk.
+For example, an xliff serializer can take an array of Resource instances and convert it into xliff file format and set that as the content of the SourceFile it produces.</p>

 **Kind**: global abstract class